Categories

 What is being done

-• Moved from Drupal, a traditional content management system (CMS) to Wagtail a headless content management system making the website’s html fully controlled and kept to a minimum.
+• Moved from Drupal, a traditional content management system (CMS) to Wagtail a headless content management system making the website’s HTML fully controlled and kept to a minimum.

 • Implementing React JS, an open-source JavaScript library that allows elements on a page to be updated/loaded only when a user interacts with them.